 Let’s start off by remembering just how vital water is to the human body.
 2nd only to oxygen, we cannot live without water for more than a few days.
-Water is necessary for all of the systems of the body to function and dehydration will cause a loss of function.
-With extreme dehydration the systems shut down and eventually lead to death.
+Water is necessary for all of the systems of the body to function and as a result dehydration will cause a loss of function in all systems of the body.

-I don’t want to talk about death (!) so let’s instead go through a couple of the systems to see why both hydration and movement are necessary.
+So let’s go through a couple of the systems to see why both hydration and movement are necessary.

 The Digestive System and Metabolism

-The digestive system allows us to break down the food we eat into its various parts; proteins; sugars; fats and so on; so that we can use it for energy.
+Our digestive system breaks down the food we eat into various components that we need; proteins; sugars; fats and so on; so that we can use it for energy, repair and growth.
 We call this process metabolism – a series of metabolic chemical reactions that turn food into a useable fuel, split into its various nutrients, vitamins and minerals.
-Water is the medium needed for all of these chemical reactions to take place.
-Our naturopath, Gabrielle Besser is the best person at Melbourne Combined Natural Therapies to talk to regarding the digestive system and its associated dysfunctions and diseases.
+Water is a crucial medium nessesary for all of these chemical reactions to occur.

-So presuming that we have some water in the body for metabolism, we then need water in the bloodstream to allow delivery of these nutrients to the tissues that need them.
-The blood is approximately 92% water so even slight dehydration in the body will result in a reduction of the water content of blood which means that the circulatory system is not able to deliver nutrients as efficiently and therefore we don’t work as effectively because we’re not getting the energy where it’s needed.
+We need water in the bloodstream to deliver the nutrients we have broken down to the tissues that need them.
+The blood is approximately 92% water so even slight dehydration in the body will result in a reduction of the water content in the blood.
+This means that the circulatory system is not able to deliver nutrients as efficiently, therefore we don’t work as effectively because we’re not getting the energy and nutrients to where they are needed.

-Another important function of the blood is the transportation of waste materials away from the tissue via the veins.
+Another extremely important function of the blood is to transport waste materials out of the tissue via the veins.
 As each cell uses the necessary molecules delivered to it, it creates waste products given off as part of the metabolic reaction.
-Waste products might include CO2 and lactic acid for instance.
-Once again, dehydration would cause the body to not remove waste products from the cells as effectively creating a build up of toxins in the body which is going to lead us to not feel very well.
-Anyone remember Britney Spears’ song ‘Toxic’?
-Never a good look.
+Waste products can include CO2 and lactic acid for instance.
+Once again, dehydration causes the body to be ineffecient at removing waste products from the cells as effectively.

 The Pumping Mechanism

-Whereas the heart pumps fresh oxygenated blood through the arteries and the arteries themselves have contractile tissue in their walls to squeeze the blood along, the venous and lymphatic systems require compression of the surrounding skeletal muscles (which occurs through movement) to pump the blood and lymph along their respective vessels.
-This is why moving our body is as important as water as without movement there is no skeletal muscle contraction and movement of venous blood and lymph.
-Learning good body mechanics is part of what happens in an Alexander technique lesson so please get in touch with Cal Savage if you’d like to make an appointment.
+As we all know our heart pumps fresh oxygenated blood through our arteries and the arteries themselves have a muscular wall that squeezes the blood along, however the venous and lymphatic systems require compression of the surrounding skeletal muscles (which occurs through movement) to pump the blood and lymph along their respective vessels.
+This is why moving our body is as important as making sure we are well hydrated, as without movement there is no skeletal muscle contraction and as a result no movement of venous blood and lymph.

 Valves, Veins and Deep Vein Thrombosis

-Both the venous system and the lymphatic system operate in only one direction due to a series of valves along the length of the vessels which prevent the blood or lymph from flowing backwards.
-When we are immobile, even sitting at our desks for long periods, we get slow blood flow which we call venous stasis.
-One of the serious problems that can arise from venous stasis and lack of movement is a deep vein thrombosis (DVT) which is essentially a blockage caused by pooling of blood between the valves.
-You may have heard of DVT in relation to long-haul flights and many of us are aware of preventative methods such as compression stockings and, most importantly, regularly moving about the cabin to keep the blood circulating but why is it we don’t take the same advice when we are at work all day?
-Often we may be spending upwards of 8 hours sitting at the desk.
-I’m regularly surprised that some of my remedial massage clients will ‘pop back to the office’ after their 7pm massage appointment – 8 hours sitting is a conservative figure – in fact, if we count the journey in the car or the train in the morning, the journey home at the end of the day and then to relax we might sit some more in front of the TV in the evening we’re really racking up the hours!
-At least with an Alexander technique lesson I can teach you to sit with more ease and comfort – but that’s not to say we should!
+The venous system operates in only one direction (back to the heart) due to a series of valves along the length of the vessels.
+When we are immobile, even sitting at our desks for long periods, we slow our blood flow which we call venous stasis.
+One serious problem that can arise from venous stasis and lack of movement is a deep vein thrombosis (DVT) which is essentially a blockage caused by pooling and clotting of blood between the valves.
+You may have heard of DVT in relation to long-haul flights and many of us are aware of preventative methods such as compression stockings and, most importantly, regularly moving about the cabin to keep the blood circulating, but why is it we don’t take the same advice when we are at work all day?

-Our lifestyles, commitments and pressures have made us forget that humans were not designed to sit for extended periods – when you think about it logically it is not an effective way of hunting and gathering!
-When we are sitting for a long time we are essentially compressing the vessels making up the circulatory and lymphatic systems which is going to reduce their ability to work and therefore get the good stuff to its destination and to clear the waste away from the tissues.
-When teaching Alexander technique lessons I like to use a range of education techniques and I quite partial to an analogy here and there so try this one.
-Picture yourself sitting; we are creating several right angles through the body – at the hips, the knees and the ankles.
-Imagine that your blood supply is like water passing through a hose (the vessels) and the right angles we create and hold for extended periods of time are acting like kinks would in your garden hose and reducing the blood flow.
-Without wanting to sound like a stuck record, this will mean that we firstly don’t deliver nutrients and secondly don’t remove waste from the tissues as effectively and therefore increase the toxicity in our body (think Britney Spears).
+Humans were not designed to sit for extended periods, however our lifestyles, commitments and pressures often don’t allow us to get a healthy amount of movement.
+Most of us are sitting for a long periods were we are essentially compressing the vessels making up the circulatory and lymphatic systems, this reduces their ability to work and therefore supply nutrients, energy and hydration to their destination and to clear the waste away from the tissues.
+If you picture yourself sitting; you are creating several right angles throughout the body, in the lower body the hips and the knees.
+Imagine that your blood supply is like water passing through a hose (the vessels) and the right angles we create and hold for extended periods of time are acting like kinks would in your garden hose, reducing the blood flow.

 Changes in the range and freedom at a joint may also be due to a lack of hydration.
 Firstly of course because our muscles attach to bones which enable us to move a joint.
-There are other causes to bear in mind such as degeneration and a lack of or changes to the articular cartilage within a joint but you can also have a build up of crepitus in poorly lubricated joints from a lack of hydration.
+There are other causes to bear in mind such as degeneration and a lack of or changes to the articular cartilage within a joint, but you can also have a build up of crepitus in poorly lubricated joints from a lack of hydration.
 This may be apparent as an audible creaking or grinding sound or feeling in your knees, shoulders or hands for instance.
-To hammer home my point that water and movement are essential for the correct functioning of our body imagine now your dehydrated shoulder joint as a squeaky hinge in a door.
-When we put WD40 onto a hinge to lubricate the metal we then need to open and close the door a few times; we move the door to get the lubricant into the hinge.
-It’s exactly the same for our joints – hydrate with water and move the body frequently to get the good stuff to where it’s needed and to clear away waste products.
-That means getting up from your desk!

-So I hope by now it is more apparent that both water and movement are essential for the health of muscles, joints and the spine through the necessary delivery of nutrients and the removal of waste.
-So let’s move on to how do we know we’re dehydrated?
+So how do we know we’re dehydrated?
 Well of course we may feel thirsty.
-However by the time we notice that we are thirsty we are already dehydrated.
-It’s better to keep yourself topped up by drinking little and often rather than guzzling a load when we feel thirsty.
+However by the time we notice that we are thirsty we are often already partially dehydrated.
+It’s better to keep yourself topped up by drinking small amounts and often rather than guzzling a load when we feel thirsty.
 Good water habits are essential – keep a bottle on your desk and sip throughout the day – you’ll be more inclined to drink it if it’s there in front of you.
-And make sure you drink extra water if you go to the gym at lunchtime – you’ll need the extra water for your muscles to work so the better hydrated you are, the better your workout and the more effective your time spent in the gym!
-We can often mistake thirst for hunger too so the bonus is that keeping yourself topped up with fluids can help with weight loss as there is less tendency to snack unnecessarily!
-This is also going to help with digestion.
-With better hydration the easier it is for food to travel along the gut and the easier to pass stools – you should be getting logs not pebbles!
+And make sure you drink extra water if you go to the gym at lunchtime – you’ll need the extra water for your muscles to work, the better hydrated you are, the better your workout and the more effective your time spent in the gym!